skip to main content

 Class Details

-Since teamwork between dog and human is the cornerstone of agility, this class focuses on the relationship between you and your dog.
-Using a non-conventional way of training (or shaping) dog owners are challenged to team up with their k9 companion in a way they have perhaps never done.
+Since teamwork between dog and human is the cornerstone of any sport, this class focuses on the relationship between you and your dog.
+Using a non-conventional way of training dog owners are challenged to team up with their k9 companion in a way they may not be used too.
 It is fun and the outcome is mind blowing as you get your dog to do things that you never could imagined them doing.
+In this Intro to Dog Sports "ROUND TWO" we push the basics a little further and start introducing other components in each sport.
+SO ... the prerequisite is the Introduction to Dog Sports!

 It is often exciting to watch the process and journey of each and every dog team.